matchID-project/matchID-project.github.io/tutorial.md

 So, the final goal is the match but we have first to deal with the way, which mainly is data preparation.
 So we'll learn here how to cook your data with recipes.

-We propose a 4-step iteration method :
+We propose a 4 or 5-step iteration method :

 1. upload raw data and configuration files
-- edit yaml configuration files
+2. edit yaml configuration files
-- test recipes
+3. test recipes
-- run recipes
+4. run recipes
-- (upload & apply recipe on the fly, if the goal is to develop a search api)
+5. (upload & apply recipe on the fly, if the goal is to develop a search api)

 Iterating through these steps will allow you to create recipes and datasets for two purposes: